 - Stop me at any point to ask questions!
-There are no bad questions - Any ideas to encourage participation? - I strongly encourage off-class discussion in Piazza. - Students should also attempt to answer questions - Sometimes answering questions helps us learn better (especially if we're wrong) - Lecture videos are for review-you should attend lecture in-person
+There are no bad questions. - Any ideas to encourage participation? - I strongly encourage off-class discussion in Piazza. - Students should also attempt to answer questions. - Sometimes answering questions helps us learn better (especially if we're wrong) - Online activities will be factored into the participation score. - Lecture videos are for review -- you should attend lecture in-person.